Evander Holyfield vs. Alex Stewart: The fight

 In what was a tough fight for both competitors, Holyfield would earn an eighth-round technical knockout victory.
 Holyfield would get the better of Stewart in the fights first four rounds and opened a cut beside Stewart's right eye which would get deeper as the fight went on and hinder Stewart the rest of the fight.
 Stewart would finally break through, landing a left-right combination that stunned Holyfield.
 Stewart would continue to land powerful right hands and left hooks before Holyfield began trading punches with Stewart to finish the round.
 After losing the fifth round, Holyfield would go on the attack in sixth round, landing a series of left hooks that widened the cut on Stewart's eye and caused blood to gush from the wound.
 Though clearly hurt from the exchange, Stewart would survive the remainder of the round.
 Though Stewart's corner tried to stop the blood flow between rounds, Stewart continued to bleed profusely.
 With only nine seconds remaining the eighth round, referee Tony Perez finally halted the action so the ringside physician could examine Stewart's eye, after a brief examination, the physician ordered the fight stopped and Holyfield was announced as the winner by TKO at 2:51 of round eight.

+Aftermath

+Holyfield's manager, Dan Duva, told post-fight news conference.
+"OK, where are the wise guys who said Alex Stewart couldn't fight?
+He fought a beautiful fight."